Designers Available: A New Model for Pro Bono Design

 I am really excited about these shifts and believe they are moving Designers Available in a direction that will sustain this work and serve as a model for responsible relationships between the design community and those engaged in social justice work.
 I am eager to hear what you think and I’m so grateful to be able to share this work with you all.

 It’s been a while since I’ve reached out so I wanted to send this quick reminder on what is Designers Available and who is Joelle?!

 Designers Available was founded by me, Joelle Riffle, in November 2016 as a platform through which designers committed to dedicated their creative and strategic skills in support of organizations doing direct advocacy and activism work.
 Over the past nineteen months, my favorite part of this work has been building community and getting to know people invested in this work, and growing and learning and expanding the limitations of what this thing can be.
 We’ve completed (at least) four major projects, which you can see on the website at designersavailable.com.

 I’m Joelle, the founder and lead of D/A. I field requests for design support from organizations, match designers with organizations, oversee projects through completion, manage the community (that’s you all!), and generally organize the operations and resources for this whole thing.
-D/A is a big volunteer project for me that I do on nights and weekends in addition to my full time role at the Parsons Scholars Program, a three-year art and design college access program for NYC public high school students and my independent design practice.
+D/A is a big volunteer project for me that I do on nights and weekends in addition to my full time role a youth writing non-profit in Boston, MA and my independent design practice.
 You can @ me anytime at @okayjoelle on twitter or instagram.